bmurrtech/0-100-days-cloud-engineer/README.md

 - **Review L2**
   - Web servers run in the background and serve HTTP and HTTPS requests
-  - Apache is used by more sahred hosting providers
+  - Apache is used by more shared hosting providers
   - Nginx has taken much of the web server market because of performance
 - Additional web server reading [Nginx v Apache](https://kinsta.com/blog/nginx-vs-apache/)
   - Web pages are "essentially HTML documents"